forntoh/LcdMenu/docs/source/overview/getting-started.rst

     A quick guide to get you started with |project|.

-|project| is a simple but powerful library for creating menus systems on embedded devices.
+|project| is a simple but powerful library for creating menu systems on embedded devices.
 It is designed to be easy to use and to work with a wide range of display interfaces and provide various helpers for handling user input like rotary encoders and buttons.